IEAWindTask37/IEA-15-240-RWT/README.md

     Year = {2020}
     }

-For questions, contact Evan Gaertner (evan.gaertner@nrel.gov).
+For questions, contact Garrett Barter (garrett.barter@nrel.gov).
 The technical report lists the contributions of individual authors, which may provide a more relevant point of contact.